marvinirwin/loopback-next/docs/site/Loopback-component-authentication.md

 Basically, to secure your API endpoints, you need to:

-- create/register a custom authentication strategy with a unique **name**
-- insert the authentication action in a custom sequence
-- decorate the endpoints of a controller with the `@authenticate(strategyName, options?)` authentication decorator
+- decorate the endpoints of a controller with the `@authenticate(strategyName, options?)` decorator (app developer)
+- insert the authentication action in a custom sequence (app developer)
+- create a custom authentication strategy with a unique **name** (extension developer)
+- register the custom authentication strategy (app developer)

 The **Authentication Component** takes care of the rest.